olin/studentgovernment/student_government_bylaws.md

 As the core of the Student Government, the Council may express the official opinion of the Student Government in the form of Recommendations.
-It is the responsibility of the President to convey Recommendations to the appropriate member(s) of the College’s Administration.
+It is the responsibility of the President to ensure Recommendations are conveyed to the appropriate member(s) of the College’s Administration.

 #### Section 14.
 Council Projects.